seanpmaxwell/Typescript-Best-Practices/README.md

 ## Comments

 - Use `/** Comment */` above each function declaration ALWAYS.
 This will help the eyes when scrolling through large files.
+The first word in the comment should be capitalized and the sentence should end with a period.
 - Use `//` for comments inside of functions.
+The first word in the comment should be capitalized.

 ```typescript
 /**